1 - Exploration

 You will be asked for a username and password.

-The very first time you access LaBB-CAT, you will see its licence agreement.
+The very first time you access LaBB-CAT, you will see the licence agreement for accessing the corpus data.

 You will see a page called “LaBB-CAT Demo” which has a menu of links along the top and a number of icons.
 Below the icons is some information about the corpus.
 This is the LaBB-CAT home page.